 Let’s dissect the pieces of this record a bit further to understand what they mean.

 v=DMARC1is the type of TXT record, or protocol version.
 We are using DMARC1 as the value in this scenario.

 p=rejectis the action that should be taken by recipients if a message they received does not align with SPF and DKIM records.
 In this case the record says to reject any messages that do not align with the policy.

 rua=mailto:[email protected]says to send the aggregate reports generated to the [email protected] email address.

 Best Practices for Email Records with WP Engine

 WP Engine servers use the email relay services Sendgrid and Mailgun to deliver emails sent from WordPress.
 As such, we highly recommend whitelisting email sent through Sendgrid and Mailgun in your SPF records.

-"v=spf1 include:sendgrid.net include:mailgun.org ~all"
+v=spf1 include:sendgrid.net include:mailgun.org ~all

-Your public key will be added as a TXT record created with your DNS provider, while your private key will be saved with your mail relay service (mail relay services include Mandrill, Sendgrid, Mailgun).
-Because WP Engine does not host your email records, our Support team cannot assist you in finding the proper value for this record or in storing the private key for mail relay services.
+Your public key will be added as a TXT record created at your DNS host, while your private key will be saved with your mail relay service (EX: Mandrill, Sendgrid, Mailgun).
+As WP Engine does not host your email records, our Support team cannot assist you in finding the proper value for this record or in storing the private key for mail relay services.